Updated May 20, 2020

 - The first day of summer is June 20, 2020

 Jumping right into it, the two most important things you can do this month is to begin a preventative strategy in treating against grubs in your lawn (or sod webworms) and fungus (like brown patch).
+Be sure you have the best grub killers & grub control products.

 If you or your neighbors have been impacted by grubs in the past, then you especially absolutely, positively need a preventative strategy.
 Even if you haven’t, it is highly suggested!
 These little buggers can wreak havoc on your lawns.
 Evidence of the young larvae eating the roots of your grass will be: brown patches of dead grass that grow over time (not to be confused with fungus).
 This brown grass can be easily peeled away like a carpet.
 There you will see the grub on the outside of the brown patches, working their way to the healthy, greener grass roots.